 The conditions in this section cover all our cash ISAs.
-Our Bank of Scotland Cash ISA Guide has helpful information too.
+Our Cash ISA Guide has helpful information too.

 General

 ISAs are 'individual savings accounts'.
 ISAs let you save tax efficiently.
 There are Government rules about who can apply, how many you can have and how much you can pay in.